The Maker Mom

 Two points of caution with magnets: many are small and may pose a choking hazard to small children/curious pets, keep strong magnets away from your favorite electronics lest they get ruined.)

 Distribute the magnets, the more the merrier, and let the kids play around with them.
 Without any explanation from you, the kids will figure out that magnets can attract and repel depending on their relative positions.
 Feel free to explain the basics up front or wait for them to ask.
 Even better, ask them why they think the magnets can attract or repel.
-You can find good information on this and a more scientific take on the following demonstration over at Science Buddies.

 You can demonstrate maglev with just two ring magnets and a pencil.